 1/2 c. old fashioned oats

-1 tsp. blitzed blueberry powder (see notes to make)
+1 tsp. blitzed blueberry powder (see notes to make and buying)

 Add all overnight oat ingredients to a serving bowl or bowl with a lid.
 Pour just enough water to wet all the oats, about 1/2 cup, but no more.
 Cover and refrigerate until morning.